Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 English Learners 82.0% 77.0%

 The enrollments are virtually identical (406 vs 405) and the student population profiles are strikingly similar.
 Where they differ is in the domains.
-Pickle does better in School Progress and Academic Growth (60 vs 54 in both), which measure year over year campus improvement.
+Pickle does better in School Progress (60 vs 54), which measures year over year campus improvement.
 Barrington does significantly better in Closing the Gaps (62 vs 46), which measures how well the school supports its most at risk students.
-Neither earned TEA distinctions.
+Neither campus earned any TEA distinctions in 2025.

-Both campuses held B ratings in 2022 (Pickle at 84, Barrington at 68 with a special designation).
+Both campuses were D rated in 2023 (Pickle at 69, Barrington at 68) before sliding to F in 2024 and holding there in 2025.
 The parallel decline is striking and suggests systemic factors rather than campus specific issues.
 For full breakdowns visit the Pickle school page or the Barrington school page.

 Pickle: St. Johns Character and an Early College Pipeline

 Pickle Elementary is named after congressman J.J.
-“Jake” Pickle and sits in the heart of northeast Austin.
+“Jake” Pickle and sits in the heart of northeast Austin near the St. John community.
 The St. Johns neighborhood is the zone’s anchor, with classic Austin bungalows, updated ranch homes, and a street grid that gives the area genuine walkable character.

-The feeder pattern sends students to Dobie or Webb Middle School, then to one of three early college high schools: Eastside, Navarro, or Northeast.
+Pickle is part of Austin ISD’s Northeast Early College High School family.
 The early college model is one of Austin ISD’s genuine innovations.
 Students can earn up to 60 college credit hours (sometimes a full associate degree) tuition free while completing their high school diploma.
 That kind of opportunity changes the math on higher education costs in a meaningful way.

 Barrington’s zone covers Georgian Acres, Dean Terrace, and Mockingbird Hill.
 These are established north Austin neighborhoods with mid century homes, generous lots, and the settled feel of communities that have been here for decades.
 The North Lamar Boulevard corridor nearby offers walkable access to independent businesses, restaurants, and the kind of civic energy that defines real Austin.